NVIDIA/NeMo/docs/source/nlp/prompt_learning.rst

 Example Multi-Task P-Tuning Command After Prompt-Tuning
 ^^^^^^^^^^
 Update ``multitask-prompt-learning.yaml`` from the example above with p-tuning parameters for the new task.
-Be sure to update ``model.existing_tasks`` with the tasknames from previous prompt tuning run and to use the ``.nemo`` file saved at the end of the last prompt tuning run.
-Values changed from the config above are bolded.
+Be sure to update ``model.existing_tasks`` with the tasknames from previous prompt learning runs and to use the ``.nemo`` file saved at the end of your last prompt learning session.
+Values different from the config above have stars commented next to them.

 .. code::

-  <b>name: multitask_p_tuning</b>
+  name: multitask_p_tuning # ***
   trainer: ...
   exp_manager: ...
   model: